 If you want to avoid foreign transaction fees: Chase Freedom Unlimited® charges foreign transaction fees, 3% of each transaction in U.S. dollars.
 If you plan on traveling abroad, you might want to consider the Capital One® Quicksilver® Cash Rewards Credit Card.
 With Capital One® Quicksilver® Cash Rewards Credit Card, you can also earn 1.5% Cash Back on every purchase, every day, but there are no foreign transaction fees.

 If you spend a lot in one category: you might find a better deal with a different credit card.
-For example, Fort Knox Credit Union offers a credit card that lets you Unlimited 5% cash back on gas and 1% cash back on all retail purchases.
+For example, Fort Knox Credit Union offers a credit card that lets you Unlimited 5% cash rewards for gas and 1% cash rewards for other eligible purchases.
 PenFed offers a credit card that pays 4.25% on airfare.
 You can find the cards that pay the highest bonus rates here.

 If you want to earn 2%: With Chase Freedom Unlimited® you earn 1.5% cash back offer..
 Citi® Double Cash Card – 18 month BT offer* currently offers 1% + 1%.
 You Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay..
 If you take the redemption as a deposit into your checking account and pay the balance in full and on time every month, you would be earning 2%.